WC3 Carbon App

 This is where you will input all the physical materials for your project.
 If importing from Civil Site Design, this tab will be pre-populated for review.

-1. Data Entry: Fill in the white cells (like "Layer" name and quantities).
-The grey cells are auto-calculated.
+1. Data Entry: Fill in the white cells.
+Grey cells are auto-calculated.

-2. Using an EPD: Click the "EPD" button on any row to override the default material data with your own verified EPD factors.
+4. Using an EPD: Click the "EPD" button on any row to override default industry averages with your own verified Environmental Product Declaration data.

 A key feature of the A1-A3 tab is the ability to use your own custom materials.
 Before you can select a composite mix like reinforced concrete or a custom material, you must first create it.
 This is done in the "Data Sources" tab (see Section 7).